 Reusable vehicle platform

-The objectives in the technical area are the design and prototypical implementation of a modular, reusable e-vehicle platform for operating periods of up to 30 years and mileage of up to one million kilometres in changing operating scenarios.
-In the field of economics, advantageous business models for fleet operation with novel vehicles made of reusable modules are identified and cost saving potentials compared to classical models are proven.
-The main target in the ecological sector is to proof the significant resource savings through remanufacturing and reuse of complex vehicle modules.
+In the technical area, the design and prototypical implementation of a modular, recyclable e-vehicle platform for periods of use of up to 30 years with mileages of up to one million kilometres will be carried out.
+In the economic area, the identification of advantageous business models for fleet operation with new types of vehicles from recyclable modules and proof of cost savings potential compared to classic models.
+In the ecological field, significant resource savings are to be demonstrated through remanufacturing and the reuse of complex vehicle modules.

 Results and their use

-If the sustainable “KOSEL” mobility concept is successful it will become a model and push further similar developments in the mobility sector.
-Especially with an elaborated, recyclable e-vehicle platform as a standard solution the development costs and risks can be reduced.
-By providing open source interfaces, it will also be possible to provide suitable standard components to various suppliers.
+The cycle-compatible “KOSEL” mobility concept is intended to serve as a model and trigger further developments in the mobility sector.
+Especially with an elaborated, cycle-capable e-vehicle platform as a standard solution, development costs and risks can be reduced.
+The open-source interfaces will also make it attractive for a number of suppliers to provide suitable standard components.

-The leading company EDAG sees new business opportunities in supporting young companies in the rapid and cost-effective development of vehicle products.
-The new resource-efficient modular solutions help to achieve this.
-Röchling Automotive plans to develop new types of sustainable products for e-vehicles, for example a battery system with functionally integrated battery housings.
-For the participating fleet operator BSMRG GmbH, the planned longer operating times and reuse options lead to cost reductions in vehicle operation and thus contribute to competitiveness.
-For INVENT GmbH, sensor integration and condition monitoring are of particular relevance.
-This is mainly done by know-how transfer from aviation sector to automotive applications.
-The business interest of Röchling Engineering Plastics is to be able to supply customers with more durable and robust products and thus open up new markets.
+In the long term, the lead company EDAG intends to support young companies in the rapid and cost-effective development of vehicle products based on the modular system.
+For the fleet operator BSMRG GmbH, the planned longer operating times and reuse options will lead to cost reductions in vehicle operation and thus contribute to competitiveness.
+For INVENT GmbH, sensor integration and condition monitoring are of particular relevance for a long service life of the components.
+At Röchling Engineering Plastics, the aim is to supply customers with more durable and robust products and thus to open up new markets.